 Turn Appetizers into a Full Meal

-- Proteins – Salami, pepperoni, strips of deli meat, cold shrimp
+- Proteins – Salami, pepperoni, strips of lean meat, or cold shrimp.

-- Cheese – Cut slices off the block including cheddar, Monterey Jack or Colby.
-Or include a Babybel.
+- Cheese – My kids love the individual Babybel cheese.
+Cut slices off the block including cheddar, Monterey Jack or Colby.

 - Lettuce wraps – Make an Asian chicken salad and tuna salad, served up in a “dish” of edible butter lettuce leaves.

-- Fruit and veggies – Include grapes, sliced apples, celery and carrots.
+- Fruit and veggies – Include grapes, sliced apples, celery and carrot sticks.

 What Else to Include in the Lunch Box?

 In addition to including healthy lunch foods, there are a few other important things that each lunch box needs!

 Reusable utensils – These Knork Bamboo Utensils are sturdier than plastic party ware.
 They’re also dishwasher safe, so they can be reused daily.